n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/index.md

 ### Send Headers

-Use this parameter send headers with your request.
+Use this parameter to send headers with your request.
 Headers contain metadata or context about your request.

 **Specify Headers** using one of the available options: